 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please contact us to request a format other than those available.

-Census metropolitan area is an area consisting of one or more neighbouring municipalities situated around a major urban core.
+Area consisting of one or more neighbouring municipalities situated around a major urban core.
 A census metropolitan area must have a total population of at least 100,000 of which 50,000 or more live in the urban core.
+A census agglomeration must have an urban core population of at least 10,000.